Robin-Lord/ml-repo/README.md

-# Purpose
+# Machine Learning Toolkit

-This is a general project to collate Machine Learning work, very much a work in progress.
+This is a general project to collate Machine Learning work, serving as a practical implementation reference.

-# Sections
+## Overview

+This repository contains implementations of various machine learning algorithms and utilities, built from scratch for educational purposes.

+## Project Structure

-## ml-checklist
+### ml-checklist

 Collection of functions designed to help with initial data preparation and model setup.
-Designed to highlight some common considerations
+These utilities highlight common considerations in ML workflows:
+- Data validation
+- Feature preprocessing
+- Model evaluation setup

-## model-building
+### model-building

-Collection of simple hand-built models
+Collection of hand-built machine learning models implemented from scratch.

-### TODO:
+#### Implemented Models:
-- [X] Linear regression model
+- ✅ Linear Regression
+  - With L1 (Lasso) regularization
-    - [X] Add L2 and L1 regularisation
+  - With L2 (Ridge) regularization
-- [ ] Simple logistic regression model
+- ✅ Logistic Regression
-    - [ ] Sigmoid estimator
+  - Sigmoid activation function
-    - [ ] Log loss cost function
+  - Log loss cost function implementation

+#### In Progress:

+- 🚧 Neural Networks
+  - Simple feedforward network
+  - Backpropagation for gradient descent

+- 🚧 Generating Eigenvectors
+  - Visualizing Eigenvectors of a covariance matrix